new-coyote/nuevo-coyote/site/post/5-lessons-from-decolonizing-management-part-2.md

 o	Former Decolonizing Management students go on to teach others as trainers; with industry-specific presentations and speaking opportunities

 o	Furthermore, Decolonizing Management students continue learning more about how to bring equity and liberation into their industries as a daily learning practice, some by applying their knowledge to the academic environment by seeking out formal education in their field

+ If you’re interested in the full course, the Spring cohort of Decolonizing Management runs from March 5 - May 21, so [sign up](https://decolonizing.management/) before February 26 to learn in community with a diverse group of nonprofit professionals committed to changing the way that we do business.